Chevron Left

 The course is a great introduction to satisfiability problem and its wide range of applications in day to day life.
 Honors assignments really helped me understand the core concepts better.

-por Jaewoo S
+By Jaewoo S

 •